-Senate Bill 462 requires schools and school districts to provide each student with a personalized high school diploma pathway that allows the student to earn endorsements based on his or her course of study.
-The bill requires the state Board of Education to outline procedures for personalizing pathways based on students' postsecondary plans.
-The state board also must develop, in collaboration with the Vocational Rehabilitation Department, the Department of Employment and Workforce, businesses, and stakeholders, a uniform employability credential for students with disabilities for whom (as determined by their Individualized Education Program teams) a standard diploma pathway is not appropriate.
+Senate Bill 462 requires schools and school districts to provide each student with a personalized high school diploma pathway that allows the student to earn endorsements based on their course of study.
+The state Board of Education is required to outline procedures for personalizing pathways based on students' postsecondary plans.
+The state board is also required to develop, in collaboration with the Vocational Rehabilitation Department, the Department of Employment and Workforce, businesses, and stakeholders, a uniform employability credential for students with disabilities for whom (as determined by their Individualized Education Program teams) a standard diploma pathway would not be appropriate.

 To promote the fiscal integrity of school districts, legislators approved House Bill 3221, which requires the state Department of Education to work with district superintendents and finance officers to develop a statewide program that establishes three levels of fiscal and budgetary concern - fiscal watch, fiscal caution and fiscal emergency.
-If the state superintendent of education declares a district under fiscal watch, the district board must submit a financial recovery plan to the state department within 60 days.
+If the state superintendent of education declares a district under fiscal watch, the district board is required to submit a financial recovery plan to the state department within 60 days.
 The state superintendent may modify the submitted plan while the department will provide technical assistance to the district.

-A district may earn its release from fiscal watch in the fiscal year after the one in which watch status was declared if the superintendent determines that the district has successfully implemented corrective actions.
+A district may be released from fiscal watch in the fiscal year after the one in which watch status was declared if the superintendent determines that corrective actions have been successfully implemented.

-The bill further requires the state superintendent to declare a district to be in a state of fiscal caution if there are specific audit-related deficiencies or there is an ongoing investigation into the district's finances or its board.
-Under fiscal caution, state department staff must visit and inspect the district and provide technical assistance, and may order a performance audit of the district at the district's expense.
-The district must submit proposals to correct the practices and conditions that led to the fiscal caution declaration.
-The state superintendent may release the district from fiscal caution status in the fiscal year after the one in which caution status was declared.
-However, the state superintendent (with state Board of Education approval) may instead place the district in fiscal emergency status if the local board does not make reasonable proposals or take actions to correct the identified financial problems.
+The state superintendent is required to declare a district to be in a state of fiscal caution if there are specific audit-related deficiencies or there is an ongoing investigation into the district's finances or its board.
+Under fiscal caution, state department staff are required to visit and inspect the district and provide technical assistance, and may order a performance audit of the district at the district's expense.
+The district is required to submit proposals to correct the practices and conditions that led to the fiscal caution declaration.
+The district may be released from fiscal caution status in the fiscal year after the one in which caution status was declared.
+However, the state superintendent (with state Board of Education approval) may instead place the district in fiscal emergency status if the local board does not make reasonable proposals or act to correct the identified issues.